 This is my take on Regina Style Pizza including how it came to be and where to get it.

 What is Regina Style Pizza?

 In short, Regina Style Pizza is like Chicago deep-dish without the deep dish.
 Toppings are plentiful with plenty of sauce.
-Above, cheese baked to a crust.
-The dough is described as sweet but for me, it tastes like the small town pizza I grew up with – thick and chewy.
-It’s a far departure from the Neapolitan style that dominates Vancouver but a welcome return.
+Above, cheese is baked to a crust.
+The dough is described as sweet but for me, it tastes like the small-town pizza I grew up with – thick and chewy.
+It’s a far departure from the Neapolitan style that dominates Vancouver’s food scene but a welcome return.

 The final defining feature is how it’s cut.
 Although it’s a round pie, Regina Style Pizza is cut into squares.
 I’d like to think this has something to do with the flat prairies or geographical shape of the province but, in reality, it’s most likely because the weight of the toppings are no match for a traditional slice.

 Compare prices on flights to Regina with Skyscanner

 Like any pie, this pizza comes with a variety of toppings.
 That said, the traditional Regina Style Pizza includes deli cut sandwich meat (yes, lunch meat) piled high, green peppers (go Riders), sauce, and that crusty cheese topping.

 This Tweet from @DevinPatches sums up the Traditional Regina Style Pizza best;

 If you looked at a slice (square) and thought there is nothing Italian about this, you would be correct.
 Regina Style Pizza was born in the 1970s by Greek immigrant and Houston pizza restaurant owner Jim Kolitsas.
 Since then, this pizza has evolved slightly however the lasagna style toppings and square cut stays the same to this day.

 Although variations can be found around town, there are three places that are connected to the source.